-- 1. Academic requirements take precedence over the sports program. - 2.
-Athletes must not engage in disrespectful behavior or improper language. - 3.
-Athletes must not smoke, consume alcoholic beverages, or use drugs. - 4.
-Any athlete who is given a conduct detention will not be allowed to practice or play on the day the detention is served.
-It is the student's responsibility to notify the Athletic Director about the detention. - 5.
-If a student receives three detentions for conduct in one sports season, that conduct will be reviewed by the principal.
-The student may be suspended for more than one game or practice, or may be removed from the team for the duration of the season. - 6.
+- 1. Athletes must not engage in disrespectful behavior or improper language. - 2.
+Athletes must not smoke, consume alcoholic beverages, or use drugs. - 3.
+Any athlete who receives a detention will not be allowed to practice or play on the day the detention is served and the student must notify the Athletic Director about the detention. - 4.
+If a student receives three detentions in one sports season, that conduct will be reviewed by the principal.
+The student may be suspended for more than one game or practice or may be removed from the team for the duration of the season. - 5.
 Any serious or flagrant violation of school or team rules will result in immediate suspension for the remainder of the sports season.
 After review by the principal, the student may be removed from all sports for the remainder of the school year.

-In addition to following the guidelines for conduct listed above, all SHS student athletes are expected to observe good sportsmanship in their behavior on and off the field or court.
-Student athletes are expected to:
+In addition to following the guidelines for conduct listed above, all SHS student-athletes are expected to observe good sportsmanship in their behavior on and off the field or court, as well as:

-- play the game for the game's sake - be generous in winning - be gracious in losing - be fair at all times, no matter what it costs - observe the rules of the game - work and play for the good of the team - accept the decisions of officials with maturity - believe in the honesty of the other team members - conduct themselves at all times with dignity - recognize and applaud honestly and wholeheartedly the efforts of their teammates and members of the other team
+- play the game for the game's sake

+- be generous in winning and gracious in losing

+- always be fair, no matter what it costs

+- observe the rules of the game

+- work and play for the good of the team

+- accept the decisions of officials with maturity

+- believe in the honesty of the other team members

+- always conduct themselves with dignity

+- recognize and applaud honestly and wholeheartedly the efforts of their teammates and members of the other team